nixworks/public/news/2017/12/8/index.md

 ##### Brexit negotiations
 ### [The European Union and the United Kingdom reach agreement on the first stage of Brexit including the status of the border between the U.K. and Ireland. ](/news/2017/12/8/the-european-union-and-the-united-kingdom-reach-agreement-on-the-first-stage-of-brexit-including-the-status-of-the-border-between-the-u-k-a.md)
-_Context: Brexit negotiations, European Union, United Kingdom, Irish_
+_Context: United Kingdom, European Union, Irish, Brexit negotiations_

 ##### 2017 North Korean crisis
 ### [The Japanese Minister of Defense says that his country is to procure medium-range missiles.
 This purchase is controversial for a country that renounced the right to wage war. ](/news/2017/12/8/the-japanese-minister-of-defense-says-that-his-country-is-to-procure-medium-range-missiles-this-purchase-is-controversial-for-a-country-tha.md)